Degree apprenticeship nursing student smiling in a mock-ward

 The Midwife degree apprenticeship is ideal for those aspiring to become a qualified and NMC registered midwife.
 That includes existing healthcare assistants and support workers working in maternity wards looking to step up to the role.

-Apprentices will learn to become a confident, compassionate and responsive practitioners.
+Apprentices will learn to become confident, compassionate and responsive practitioners.
 You’ll learn to deliver safe, evidence-based care, shaped by the latest health and social care guidelines.

 Why apprenticeships at ARU?